 You can also use the KEYIN function or the IN statement to receive a single character of user input.
 You can use the <<...>> inline prompt to prompt for a user input value to insert in a MVBasic statement or a MultiValue command line command.
 The <<...>> inline prompt is described in the Caché MultiValue Commands Reference.

 Specifying a timeout for a user input prompt is optional, but highly recommended.
 You can specify a FOR n clause or a WAITING n clause to establish how long INPUT should wait for completion of user input data before timing out.
 These two clauses are functionally identical.
 Input completion is determined by either the Enter key or length.

 The n value is an integer, specifying timeout in tenths of a second.
 However, Caché timeout is executed in whole seconds.
 For n values less than 10, Caché times out at 1 second.
 For n values greater than 10, Caché rounds to the closest whole second interval.
 Therefore an n value of 3 specifies three-tenths of a second, but actually times out at one second; an n value of 13 specifies thirteen-tenths of a second, but is rounded down to 10, so actually times out at one second; an n value of 16 is rounded up to 20, so actually times out at two seconds.

 When timeout occurs, Caché MVBasic executes the ELSE clause (if present).
 If no ELSE clause is specified, Caché MVBasic executes the next statement.

-does not support type-ahead the user's ability to type input data before the prompt is displayed.
+INPUT does not support type-ahead — the user's ability to type input data before the prompt is displayed.
 The INPUTIF statement does support type-ahead.
 INPUT and INPUTIF are otherwise identical.

 Testing for the Presence of Input Data